zachwhaley/zachwhaley.github.io/_posts/2017-01-19-solarized+tmux+ls+boldtext.md

 And there you go!

-You can find my `.dir_colors`, along with all my home directory config files on [GitHub](https://github.com/zachwhaley/dotfiles/).
+You can find the rest of my `.dir_colors` file, along with all my home directory config files on [GitHub](https://github.com/zachwhaley/dotfiles/).